vaulot/vaulot.academic.site/content/project/metapr2.md

 math = false

 [header]
-image = "metapr2_map_samples.png"
+image = "metapr2_shiny_map.png"
 caption = "Current coverage of metapr2"

 +++

 This is a new project which aims at making publicly available a database of curated metabarcodes processed with [dada2](https://benjjneb.github.io/dada2/tutorial.html) and for which taxonomy is assigned with [PR2](https://github.com/pr2database/pr2database).

-The currently processed public data sets include:
+We have developed an interactive web site which allows to visualize, analyze and download the processed data.
+This includes treemaps of taxonomy, barplots as a function of environmental variables, abundance maps as well as alpha and beta diversity analyses.

+The first version of the database (1.0.0) will be released by the end of 2021  and will contain 41 public data sets including:

 * Arctic Ocean - Polarstern expedition ARK-XXVII/3 - 2012
 * Arctic Ocean Survey - 2005-2011